Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 Perhaps the most significant improvement in aviation is the reduced risks of accidents.
 If civil aviation had had the same accident rate per million departures as in the early 1960s, there would have been the equivalent of about three fatal accidents somewhere in the world per day in 2018.
 Instead, there were nine fatal accidents worldwide for the whole year.

 The world’s busiest air routes are mainly short-range sections between cities less than 1,000 km apart, with many of these city-pairs found in emerging markets.
 More generally, despite the expansion of long-haul flights and the increased globalization of the economy, short-haul flights predominate.
 Importantly for the world as a whole, about 59% of airline seats were on domestic flights in 2018, and for larger countries, the share was even higher, such as 88% in China.

 Air transportation’s share of world trade in goods is less than 1% measured by weight but more than 35% by value.
 Typically, air transportation is most important for time-sensitive, valuable, or perishable freight carried over long distances.
 Air cargo has been central in “just-in-time” production and distribution strategies with low inventory levels, such as for Apple iPhones.
-The increased importance of time-based competition augurs well for the future growth of air transportation.
 Air cargo is also vital in emergencies when the fast delivery of supplies prevails over cost issues.
 In the early weeks of the COVID-19 pandemic, air cargo carriers played a life-saving role in rushing ventilators and other equipment worldwide.
 Later in the pandemic, the same carriers helped speed the distribution of vaccines.

 2. Civil Aviation and Activity Spaces